Police investigating hazing allegations at Chadron State

-CHADRON, Neb. — Officials say Chadron police are investigating a report alleging hazing involving Chadron State College students.
+CHADRON, Neb.
+(AP) _ Officials say Chadron police are investigating a report alleging hazing involving Chadron State College students.

 A letter dated Wednesday from College President Randy Rhine tells student and staffs that police are focusing on an off-campus incident that was portrayed as an initiation rite between members of the wrestling team.
 He also says the college is conducting its own probe.